FlowForwarding/lincx/PERFORMANCE.md

 The iperf test setup added as a scenario to of_controller_v4.erl.
 The scenario first removes all data flow then adds two flows from port 1 to port 2 and back.
 New tests confirm the poor throughput observed earlier - 140Mbits/s.
-The possible cause is the latency of 1.5ms that affects TCP throughput.
+The likely cause is the latency of 1.5ms that affects TCP throughput.
+When iperf runs in UDP mode the throughput is much better - 810Mbits/s.

 I have to start with the following (not spectacular) baseline.